SanmiDaniels/business-api/README.md

 - Checks if a company exists by name
 - Checks if a cmopany name and RC number matches

+## Documentation
-Head over here to check out these endpoints and see how you can use them.
+Head over here to check out these endpoints and see how you can use them.[Link To Documentation](https://documenter.getpostman.com/view/14303989/TW6tKpKi#b51049e8-d111-4d29-b1ed-50fd105a8ae6)

 ## NB; All data used in this project are gotten from public search at https://publicsearch.cac.gov.ng/ComSearch/index.php and are valid as at 05/07/2020